fronck/hels-git-workshop/tasks/team2/tasks.md

   - [ ] In the `read_input` method, open and read the two input .csv files.
 Use the `configparser.ConfigParser` object from the .ini helper to find filenames.
 Use Python's [CSV parser](https://docs.python.org/3/library/csv.html) to read the files

   - [ ] In the `process_input` method, add the following functionality:
-    - [ ] Remove employees under the age of 25
+    - [ ] Remove employees whos ID starts with a 9
     - [ ] Merge the two lists
-    - [ ] Sort the merged list by age, ascending
+    - [ ] Sort the merged list by last name, descending

   - [ ] In the `write_output` method, add the following functionality:
     - [ ] Produce an output .csv file that contains the merged and sorted list